rcalvis/comp426project/README.md

 ### Session Management:

 The app uses express-session to maintain user sessions.
-Each user has a session that includes their username, movie list, and theme preference.
+Each user has a session that includes their username, watchlist, and theme preference.
 The session persists across requests and is used to track whether the user is logged in.
 When a user adds a movie to their watchlist, deletes a movie from their watchlist, deletes their list entirely, or changes the theme, this will persist even after the user logs out and then logs back in.

 ## 2. Theme Management